 Vivian loved working with the residents at the group home and really felt like she was making a difference.
 But after suffering a serious neck injury on the job, Vivian was unable to go back to the work she loved.
-The workers’ compensation lawyers at the Joye Law got Vivian the medical treatment and benefits she needed to get her life back.
+The workers’ compensation lawyers at Joye Law Firm got Vivian the medical treatment and benefits she needed to get her life back.

 Vivian Clark always enjoyed helping persons who had difficulty caring for themselves.
 For nearly 20 years, she worked as a caretaker at a center helping to care for residents who suffered from severe cases of Down’s syndrome.

 “Some of our patients were a real challenge but over the years, you just came to love them – even the most difficult ones,” said Vivian.

 Perhaps Vivian’s love of her job explains why she was determined to continue working after she suffered a severe injury to her neck.
 While trying to break up an altercation between two of the facility’s residents, Vivian was grabbed from behind by a resident and pulled down to the floor.
 Initially, Vivian thought she was just shaken up.
 However, when her neck pain persisted and she began to experience pain and numbness in both of her arms, she realized her situation was more dire than she previously thought.
 Eventually, she was referred to an orthopedic surgeon who had to perform fusion surgery on her neck, inserting a steel plate in her neck to stabilize her vertebrae.

 Following her surgery, Vivian was determined to try to return to work.
 Her treating doctors’ notes include many statements such as “she is anxious to continue full duty work” and “she is some better and wants to try to return to work.”